Textiles: experimental hand stitch

 What is the course about?

-Whether you are a beginner or have some experiences, it is an opportunity for you to adopt a more experimental approach with embroidery.
+Whether you are a beginner or have some experience, it is an opportunity for you to adopt a more experimental approach with embroidery.
 Working through a series of guided exercises you will learn/revisit a range of stitches and techniques, and be encouraged to break the rules of traditional embroidery.
 The end outcome will be a range of exciting and imaginative samples that demonstrate a very individual and personal response.

 This is a live online course.
 You will need: